modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 	WORK (McDonald): “The Standard Model used by modern physics has three types of a very small and elusive particle called the neutrino.
 In an experimental facility in a mine in Canada in 2000, Arthur McDonald studied neutrinos created in nuclear reactions in the sun.
 Measurements showed deviations, which were explained by the neutrinos switching between the different types.
 This means that they must have mass.
 The Standard Model, however, is based on neutrinos lacking mass and the model must be revised.”

-!!! info "PHYSICS CONTENT (based on *Press release, Popular information* and *Advanced information.*)"
+!!! info "PHYSICS CONTENT (based on *Press release, Popular information* and *Advanced information*)."

 	- In 1930 Wolfgang Pauli proposed the existence of an extra particle to satisfy the conservation of energy in the beta disintegration of a neutron into a proton and an electron.
 Later, such extra particle was named neutrino by Fermi.